RaffaelaCabriolu/MyDoc/index.rst

 .. figure:: ComputationalCluster.png
    :scale: 50 %

 In the following links you can learn the basics knowledge you need to use a clusters in general, and, the computer facilities at IFY in particular.
-In addition, those pages will keep you up to date with the status of the IFY facilities.
+In addition, those pages will keep you updatet with the status of the IFY facilities.

 .. toctree::